LiskArchive/lisk-sdk/framework/src/components/README.md

 Components are shared objects within the [controller](../controller/README.md) layer which any [module](../modules/README.md) can utilize.
 Components can use [channels](../modules/README.md#module-communication) if required for implementation behavior.
-The following components are proposed currently.
+The following components are available currently.

 ### Cache